cloudamqp/terraform-provider-cloudamqp/docs/resources/alarm.md

 * `instance_id`         - (Required) The CloudAMQP instance ID.
 * `type`                - (Required) The alarm type, see valid options below.
 * `enabled`             - (Required) Enable or disable the alarm to trigger.
+* `reminder_internval`  - (Optional) The reminder interval (in seconds) to resend the alarm if not resolved.
+Default set to 0 to not receive any reminders.
 * `value_threshold`     - (Optional) The value to trigger the alarm for.
 * `time_threshold`      - (Optional) The time interval (in seconds) the `value_threshold` should be active before triggering an alarm.
 * `queue_regex`         - (Optional) Regex for which queue to check.